Cavity Dental Filling

 When Do You Need a Dental Filling?

 You may not be able to tell when you need a dental filling, but your dentist can detect whether you need a dental filling or not.
-When you go for a dental check-up, your dentist would examine the surface of each tooth using a small mirror to tell if you need a dental filling.
+When you go for a dental check-up, your dentist examines the surface of each tooth using a small mirror to tell if you need a dental filling.

 Since dental fillings are more of restorative dentistry than cosmetic dentistry, it is covered by most dental insurance plans.
 Most insurance companies cover the cost of dental fillings up to the price of the filling, then the patient has to pay for the rest.